The Value of Solvency Ratios

 Solvency ratios measure the sustainability of the business’s capital structure.
 These ratios show a company’s ability to pay off long-term obligations to creditors, bondholders, and banks.
 Business valuations use financial analysis to determine the value of a company.
 Solvency ratios are commonly used.
 In particular, the debt ratio and times interest earned ratio.
+For additional questions, reach out to Peak Business Valuation by scheduling a free consultation.

 The debt ratio measures the financial leverage a company has.
 Higher debt levels tend to imply higher risk.
 However, debt is typically cheaper than equity and the interest paid is deductible from taxes.
 The formula is: